Skip to main content

 3. The graduate faculty shall provide the Senate with a written annual report at the end of the academic year.

-Article IX: Meetings of the Faculty
+Article VIII: Meetings of the Faculty as a Whole

 Section A. Calling Meetings